essenciary/GenieTodoMVC/documentation/deployment.md

 However, the development features such as code reloading, rich error messages, or asset serving are not appropriate when we run the application in production -- either because they slow down the application or because they can expose sensitive information that can be exploited by attackers.
 For such situations we use the `prod` environment which provides configurations that are optimised for running the application in production.
-As you might have guessed, the `prod` environment disables code reloading and recompilation, disables detailed error messages, and recommends the disabling of assets serving.
+The `prod` environment disables code reloading and recompilation, disables detailed error messages, and recommends the disabling of assets serving.
 In addition, productions apps will use by default the host `0.0.0.0`, which is usually what's expected when deploying on most hosting platforms.